-In this tutorial, we will check out the steps to fix “Failed to Write Core Dump” Minecraft error on Windows 10.
-This sandbox survival game is probably the best selling video game of all time.
-With a blocky, procedurally-generated 3D world, there are a plethora of things that you could try out.
+In this tutorial, we will check out the steps to fix the “Failed to Write Core Dump” Minecraft error on Windows 10.
+This sandbox survival game is probably the best-selling video game of all time.
+With a blocky, procedurally generated 3D world, there are a plethora of things that you could try out.
 Well, most of you might already be aware of its gameplay and feature, but what many of you might not be aware of is how to deal with a particular type of error.

 We are talking about the Fail to Write Core Dump error in Minecraft that users are reportedly facing.
 So in this guide, we will be listing out various fixes related to the said error.
 There isn’t any universal solution for the same.
 Different methods might work out for different users, therefore try the below fixes and check which one does the job for you.

 Fix Failed to Write Core Dump Minecraft Error

 There could be many reasons why you are facing the said error.
 While for some, the error might stem out from the Intel graphics card, for others the error might be related to the Nvidia or AMD graphics card.
 Therefore we will be giving out all the instructions that rectify the above issues and hence fix the “Failed to Write Core Dump” Minecraft error on Windows 10.
 Let’s begin.

 In some cases, the error might be associated with the Dynamic Link Library file (ig9icd64.dll) file.
 This is an important component of the Intel graphics card and belongs to the OpenGL Driver for Intel Graphics Accelerator.
 To correct it, you might have to update the graphics card to the latest version.
 To do so, follow the below steps: